liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 #### Default parameters

-When accessing *secure* JSON web services (user has to be authenticated), some parameters are made available to the web services by default.
-They need not to be specified explicitly, unless you want to change their values to something other than their defaults.
+When accessing *secure* JSON web services (i.e., the user has to be authenticated), some parameters are made available to the web services by default.
+Unless you want to change their values to something other than their defaults, you don't have to specify them explicitly.

-Default parameters are:
+Here are the default parameters:

-+ `userId` - id of authenticated user
+- `userId`: The id of authenticated user
-+ `user` - full User object
+- `user`: The full User object
-+ `companyId` - users company
+- `companyId`: The users company
-+ `serviceContext` - empty service context object
+- `serviceContext`: The empty service context object

+Let's find out about object parameters next.

 #### Object parameters

-Most services accept simple parameters: numbers, strings etc. However, sometimes you need to provide an object (a non-simple type) as a service parameter.
+Most services accept simple parameters like numbers and strings.
+However, sometimes you might need to provide an object (a non-simple type) as a service parameter.

-Similar to specifying null parameters by using the `-` prefix, to create an instance of an object parameter, just prefix the parameter name with a plus sign, `+`, without any parameter value at all.
-For example:
+To create an instance of an object parameter, prefix the parameter with a plus sign, `+` and don't assign it any other parameter vazlue.
+This is similar to when we specified a null parameter by prefixing the parameter with a dash symbol, `-`.

+Here's an example:

     /jsonws/foo/get-bar/zap-id/10172/start/0/end/1/+foo

-or as a request parameter (note, the `+` sign must be encoded!):
+To create an instance of an object parameter as a request parameter, make sure you encody the `+` symbol:

     /jsonws/foo/get-bar?zapId=10172&start=0&end=1&%2Bfoo

-or
+Here's an alternative syntax:

     <input type="hidden" name="+foo" value=""/>

 If a parameter is an abstract class or an interface, it can't be instantiated as such.
 Instead, a concrete implementation class must be specified to create the argument value.
-This can be done by specifying the `+` prefix before the parameter name followed by specifying the concrete implementation class.
-For
+You can do this by specifying the `+` prefix before the parameter name followed by specifying the concrete implementation class.
+Check out this example:
-example:

     /jsonws/foo/get-bar/zap-id/10172/start/0/end/1/+foo:com.liferay.impl.FooBean

-or
+Here's another way of doing it:

     <input type="hidden" name="+foo:com.liferay.impl.FooBean" value=""/>

 The examples above specify that a `com.liferay.impl.FooBean` object, presumed to implement the class of the parameter named `foo`, is to be created.

-A concrete implementation can be set as a value, too!
-For example:
+You can also set a concrete implementation as a value.
+Here's an example:

     <input type="hidden" name="+foo" value="com.liferay.impl.FooBean"/>

-or in JSON RPC:
+In JSON RPC, here's what it looks like:

     "+foo" : "com.liferay.impl.FooBean"

-All these examples specify a concrete implementation for `foo` service method parameter.
+All these examples specify a concrete implementation for the `foo` service method parameter.

 #### Inner Parameters